ABHIRAJ7575/Random-Quote-Generator/README.md

 That's it.
 Three files.
 Zero dependencies.
 Zero build process.
 Zero npm packages that are actually 47 other packages in a trench coat.

-If you were expecting to see TypeScript, Next.js, Tailwind, and a MongoDB database for a quote generator, I'm sorry to disappoint you.
-This project respects your disk space.
+If you were expecting to see TypeScript, Next.js, Tailwind, and a MongoDB database for a quote generator, I'm happy to disappoint you.
+This project respects your disk space, but not it's developer.

 ## Installation (Overly Complicated Instructions for a Simple Project)